dgaydukov/cert-aws/sa/README.md

 https://real-logic.co.uk/about.html (videos by Martin Thompson) https://www.thorntech.com/2018/09/user-authentication-alb-cognito
 ----------------------------------------------------------------------------------------------
-+ use AWS::AutoScalingPlans::ScalingPlan to create asg based on predictive scaling (https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html)
-+ Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
+* asg with both on-demand and spot instances (when no spot avaialbe run on-demand)
+* request and run spot fleet
+* use spot instance to handle sqs, when get termination notification, stop requesting new messages from queue, finish processing remaining messages and quit
+* create sqs queue and spot fleet that monitory queue, run spot fleet based on queue load, shut down fleet if queue is empty
-+ add based on number of messages in sqs
++ add asg ec2 based on number of messages in sqs
 + create custom cloudwatch metric and alarm based on this metric
-+ create lambda and cloudwatch rule to run lambda every minute (scheduled lambda)
 + create template with both cloudwatch & aws budget cost alarms (when your usage above 1$ and 5$)
 + s3 call lambda(custom api) when file is updated
 + ses vs sns on calling lambda when new message arrived